| Technician Engine Analysis ChecklistBy: Scott

 indicate a faulty pressure release, or worse, worn engine bearings.

-A typical yacht engine has two cooling water loops, fresh water and
+CoolantA typical yacht engine has two cooling water loops, fresh water and

+raw water.
+Lets look at the fresh water loop first.
 Open the expansion tank cover or the heat exchanger cover or where

 you check the coolant water.
 The reservoir should be filled almost to